TuxCoder/PIDManagerBundle/README.md

 * Write some Tests
 * Add an event handler for "AllreadyRunningException".
-* if requested also make it runnable on Windows, Mac, BSD....
+* If requested also make it runnable on Windows, Mac, BSD....